bdgscotland/Utopia-Creation-of-a-Nation/README.md

-# Unity-Creation-of-a-Nation
+# Utopia-Creation-of-a-Nation
-Various data for Unity RTS game from 1991
+Various data for Utopia RTS game from 1991

 Purpose is to learn structure of how to create new content for the game.